gary-archer/oauth.blog/README.md

 ## Blog Architecture

-The blog is primarily written using GitHub markdown and images.\
+The blog is primarily written using markdown and has very little JavaScript code.\
-The JavaScript and layout is from [Next.js Tutorials](https://nextjs.org/learn-pages-router/basics/data-fetching/blog-data).
+The overall structure is from [Next.js Tutorials](https://nextjs.org/learn-pages-router/basics/data-fetching/blog-data).

 ## Running the Blog